Searchbreed

 Papillons need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their long coat requires daily attention to prevent matting.

-Tiny but surprisingly athletic toy. ~250-400 kcal/day.
-Dental care is the top priority.
+Tiny but surprisingly athletic toy.
+Calorie needs vary with size, age, and activity; dental care is the top priority.
 Key nutrients to look for: dental support, omega-3.

 Papillons are generally suitable for first-time owners with basic commitment.
 They're friendly, alert, happy.
 Plan for consistent training from day one.